 When used only to obtain the Device ID while not in the power-down state, the instruction is initiated by driving the /CS pin low and shifting the instruction code "ABh" followed by 3-dummy bytes.
 The Device ID bits are then shifted out on the falling edge of CLK with most significant bit (MSB) first.
-The Device ID value for the W25Q128JW is listed in Manufacturer and Device Identification table.
+The Device ID value for the W25Q16JV is listed in Manufacturer and Device Identification table.
 The Device ID can be read continuously.
 The instruction is completed by driving /CS high.

-If the Release from Power-down instruction is issued while an Erase, Program or Write cycle is in process (when BUSY equals 1) the instruction is ignored and will not have any effects on the current cycle.
+When used to release the device from the power-down state and obtain the Device ID, the instruction is the same as previously described, and shown in Figure 38b, except that after /CS is driven high it must remain high for a time duration of tRES2 (See AC Characteristics).
+After this time duration the device will resume normal operation and other instructions will be accepted.
+If the Release from Power-down / Device ID instruction is issued while an Erase, Program or Write cycle is in process (when BUSY equals 1) the instruction is ignored and will not have any effects on the current cycle.